jigx-com/jigx-docs-examples/docs/Preview/Entity.md

 As you can see in the code snippet, the original list doesn't include the preview.
 Our onPress action allows us to use the preview that is included in the detail jig.

-See the full examples of <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/preview/entity/entity-longpress-onPress.jigx" target="_blank">LongPress onPress</a> and <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/preview/entity/entity-detail.jigx" target="_blank">entity-detail</a> in GitHub.
+See the full examples of [LongPress onPress](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/preview/entity/entity-longpress-onPress.jigx) and [entity-detail](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/preview/entity/entity-detail.jigx) in GitHub.

 :::CodeblockTabs
 entity-longpress-onPress